-My work has been featured in The Guardian, The New York Times, The LA Times, VICE Magazine, National Geographic, New York Magazine, Brooklyn Magazine, TimeOut NY, Gothamist and many others.
-I was profiled on Oxygen TV's In Progress, Discovery Science's TV series Oddities, and others.
+My work has been featured in The Guardian, The New York Times, The LA Times, VICE Magazine, National Geographic, New York Magazine, Brooklyn Magazine, TimeOut NY, and many other print and online publications.
+I was profiled on The Guardian, Hearst Digital Media's BestProducts.com, Oxygen TV's In Progress, Discovery Science's TV series Oddities, and others.
 I also created custom taxidermy mice for cult film director John Waters.

-Feel free to contact me with any questions, comments, ideas, rentals, events, or commissions, etc: BrooklynTaxidermy at gmail dot com
+Feel free to contact me with any questions, comments, ideas, rentals, events, commissions, etc via the contact page or: BrooklynTaxidermy at gmail dot com